triangledirt/books/RAPE!.md

 "But she does."

-"Let's say you is punchin' a bitch in the face---because she asked you to---and you cut up that bitch's face in the process.
+"Let's say you is punchin' a bitch in the face—because she asked you to—and you cut up that bitch's face in the process.
 Does you think that a crime?"

 "I don't know."